dragonraid/deployment-bumper/README.md

 dependency/version and opening pull request with this update to against default branch.
 See _Types_ section to see, what can this action update.

+> NOTE: This action is not using standard github action execution with `uses` keyword, because that
+> would require to check in node_modules.
+Instead, it clones this action and then runs npm install
+> and npm start

 ## Inputs

 Environment variables are used for inputs instead of actual github action inputs,